kodecocodes/i10t/02-xcode-8-debugging-improvements/xcode-8-debugging-improvements.markdown

 ![width=30% bordered](./images/select-instance.png)

 Then and you’ll see a graph appear in the editor.
-This graph illustrates a retain cycle, where the `ColojiCellFormatter` references `Closure captures`, that is, a closure, and the closure has a reference to the `ColojiCellFormatter`.
+This graph illustrates a retain cycle, where the `ColojiCellFormatter` references `Closure captures` (a closure) and the closure has a reference to the `ColojiCellFormatter`.

 ![width=60% bordered](./images/retain-cycle-graph-2.png)